tobsirl/CompTIA-Linux-/README.md

 - Data protection
 - Requires at least 4 disks
 - Can withstand the loss of one disk in each mirrored pair

+_/proc/mdstat_

+Contains a snapshot of the kernel's RAID status.